blc5-33/cs466-final-project/local-align-hirschberg/README.md

 ## Output

 The CLI tool outputs it's results in a neat JSON format, both human-readable and easily program-readable, ranked by top 10 results by default, unless the `-n` or `--count` switch was specified to the CLI.

+See the sample output in `test_out1.json.sample` to get an idea of how your output will look like.